paul1tsch/dominikpaulitsch/README.md

 > Ambitious, motivated designer & programmer

-Hi👋, I am Web Developer, Software Developer and UI/UX Designer who loves to design and program!
+Hi👋, I am a Web Developer, Software Developer and UI/UX Designer who loves to design and program!
 I currently attend the HTBLA Kaindorf.

 ### 🌱 What I want to learn 2022...